GHNewbiee/etma/.github/ISSUE_TEMPLATE.md

 Then, **please include** in your suggestion:
 - :bulb: As much detail as possible for what we should add and why it's important to ETMA, and
 - :thought_balloon: Relevant links to prior art, screenshots, or live demos whenever possible

+:earth_africa:

+:blue_heart: Thanks the community for the content.
+Of course, it's under MIT License.